dib-lab/dammit/doc/system_requirements.md

 either a fat internet connection or a big cup of patience to download uniref.

 For some species, we have found that the amount of RAM required can be proportional to the size of the transcriptome being annotated.
-For example: a species of killifish, *Fundulus zebrinus* with 266,978 contigs took 90 GB of RAM, 16 cores for 24 hrs.